Snoroz/Sun/README.md

 # Sun

-A simple dynamic lighting script.
+A simple dynamic lighting script that only displays shadows within a certain radius of the target.

 # Requirements